 Thirty-six finalists were invited to last year’s awards day and exhibition at NUA.
 The finalists were offered workshops and talks from the judges before the winner and runners-up were revealed.
 All of the finalists’ work was printed and exhibited.

-The 2019 exhibition will open to the public on Friday 12 April and Saturday 13 April at our Duke Street building.
+The 2019 exhibition will open to the public on Friday 12 April and Saturday 13 April.
 Prizes include £1,000 Canon camera equipment.

 2019 Beyond the Frame competition